SintraCascaisSesimbra.com

 Praia do Creiro

-The Praia do Creiro is as equally beautiful as Galapinhos beach, but there is a car park, and it is easier to reach when the coastal road is shut.
+Creiro is every bit as beautiful as Galapinhos, with one advantage.
+It has a car park, and it stays easier to reach when the coastal road is shut.

-Creiro is a wonderous beach; steep forested hills descend down to white sands, and the sheltered bay leads around to the tiny village of Portinho da Arrábida.
-The inviting sea waters are calm and tranquil, being a blend of deep blues and greens, and there is an abundance of sea life beneath the waters.
-The Praia do Creiro is a fantastic beach destination; just expect it to be busy at the height of the summer.
+Steep forested hills run down to white sand, and the sheltered bay curves round to the tiny village of Portinho da Arrábida.
+The water is calm, a mix of deep blue and green, with plenty of sea life beneath the surface.
+It is a fine place to spend a day.
+Just expect it to be busy at the peak of summer.

 The Praia do Creiro beach